People

 Professor Áine Ryall’s research interests lie at the intersection of international, EU and national environmental law and governance.
 She has a particular expertise in access to justice in environmental matters and environmental law enforcement.
 Current research projects include the legal response to the climate challenge (with particular reference to Ireland), including the impact of climate litigation; identifying and developing standards within environmental human rights; and the impact of the Aarhus Convention on access to justice in environmental matters in the EU and its Member States.

-Professor Ryall is Vice-Chair of the Aarhus Convention Compliance Committee.
+Professor Ryall is Chair of the Aarhus Convention Compliance Committee.
 The Aarhus Convention is a multilateral environmental treaty which links environmental rights and human rights.
 The Compliance Committee, which sits at the Palais de Nations, the United Nations Office in Geneva, oversees how 47 State Parties implement their obligations under the Convention as a matter of international law.

 Professor Femi Amao